matthinz/nih-oite-website/terraform/README.md

 The bootstrap module is used to create an s3 bucket for later terraform runs to store their state in.

-### Bootstrapping the state storage s3 buckets for the first time
+### Bootstrapping the state storage S3 buckets for the first time

+From the `bootstrap` directory:

 1. Run `terraform init`
 1. Run `./run.sh plan` to verify that the changes are what you expect